Switch-Hax-uf2/switch-.uf2-files/README.md

 Python 3.x.x (needed)

-Arduino IDE (with the required archives, info taken from euclala's repository
+Arduino IDE (with the required archives, info taken from euclala's repository on how to do this

 (Guide
 Build